GravityPDF/gravity-pdf-documentation/docs/v6/developers/helper-parameters.md

 * Usage: `<?php $upload_dir = wp_upload_dir(); echo '<img src="' . $upload_dir['path'] .
 '2015/04/hello-world.png" width="400" />'; ?>`

 ### ABSPATH
 * A WordPress constant that references the directory in which WordPress is installed.
-This is less useful that the other methods (usually you don't store files in the root directory), but it's good to know about.
+This is less useful than the other methods (usually you don't store files in the root directory), but it's good to know about.
 * Usage: `<img src="<?= ABSPATH; ?>logo.png" width="400" />`